-At the 2017 Annual Meeting of Stockholders of the Company, a majority of the Company's stockholders voting on the non-binding advisory resolution on the frequency of a say-on-pay vote chose in favor of holding "say-on-pay" advisory votes every three years.
-Our most recent say-on-pay vote was in 2020.
-At the 2020 Annual Meeting of Stockholders of the Company, our stockholders overwhelmingly approved the compensation of our NEOs, with over 90% of stockholder votes cast in favor of our say-on-pay proposal.
+At the 2023 Annual Meeting of Stockholders of the Company, a majority of the Company's stockholders voting on the non-binding advisory resolution on the frequency of a say-on-pay vote chose in favor of holding "say-on-pay" advisory votes every year.
+Taking this advisory note and other factors (including the high stockholder approval level of the "say-on-pay" vote in 2023, as described below) into account, our board of directors elected to hold a "say-on-pay" vote every three years, with the next vote occurring at the 2026 Annual Meeting of Stockholders of the Company.

+Our most recent say-on-pay vote was in 2023.
+At the 2023 Annual Meeting of Stockholders of the Company, our stockholders overwhelmingly approved the compensation of our NEOs, with over 85% of stockholder votes cast in favor of our say-on-pay proposal.
 We considered the strong support our stockholders expressed in our approach to setting reasonable executive compensation that both retains and motivates our NEOs and closely aligns their interests with those of our stockholders.
-Accordingly, we determined to retain the general philosophy and structure of our executive compensation program for 2023.
+Accordingly, we determined to retain the general philosophy and structure of our executive compensation program for 2024.
 We will continue to consider the outcome of our say-on-pay votes when making compensation decisions for our NEOs.